vconst/devextreme-bundle-maker/README.md

 For performance measuring we use mutation count and time.
 See [this excel table](https://devexpress.sharepoint.com/:x:/r/sites/devextreme/_layouts/15/doc2.aspx?sourcedoc=%7B83b3ff2d-7c2b-4ecc-aa0f-98a7bf077c6e%7D&action=edit&activeCell=%27Pager%27!C3&wdrcid=2bb7cd88-846e-40dc-8e73-66428d6ae10e&wdrldc=1&cid=eedc6bd9-d61b-456b-b02a-ca67364bbd9a).

 Check out the `playground` directory.
 There are prepared servers for each approch.
 Just run `npm run start:react` or another to start the server.
-You should refactor imports and tests for your widget.
+On Unix OS use `npm run start:react:unix` etc. You should refactor imports and tests for your widget.

 Do not pay attention to the time results at the first test run - they may be unreliable.
 Take the average value of the next few test runs.
 Put a percentage value in the table - how much longer is the test run time with the renovated widget compared to the old one.
 You can use [this online calculator](https://calcus.ru/kalkulyator-procentov) to simpify value computation.